montagestudio/docs.montagestudio.com/montagejs/serialization-format.md

 </html>
 ```

-## JSON Formatting Rules
+## Serialization Format
-MontageJS uses the browser's native JSON parsing APIs to parse the serialization block.
-For the browser to parse the JSON object successfully, the JSON syntax must be well-formed.
-If the JSON serialization contains a formatting error, MontageJS throws an error and does not attempt to deserialize the JSON object.
+Serialization must be written in valid JSON format, as MontageJS uses the browser's native JSON parsing APIs to parse the serialization block.
+If there are formatting errors, MontageJS throws an error and does not attempt to deserialize the JSON object.
 Two common formatting concerns are:

 * Trailing commas.
 A trailing comma after the last property in a JSON object or array generates runtime errors.
 In the following example the comma that trails the `readyState` property would generate a JSON parsing error: